 Password sharing creates accountability and non-repudiation issues as User A, connected to the network with the credentials of User B, can access User B’s data and applications; send emails in their name, etc…

-Is Education alone good enough to enforce a password security policy?
+Education alone is not enough to enforce a password security policy

 So what’s the strongest way to help bolster IT security and an inadequate password management policy?